Wall Street makes wagers on the likely winners and losers in a second Trump term

 Construction companies are looking at a mixed bag, with lighter regulations a plus but higher materials costs a potential minus.

 Construction companies, including homebuilders KB Home and PulteGroup, could benefit from tax incentives and more friendly regulations.
 A surge in development could help relieve some pressure on a housing market pressured by a lack of supply for new homes.
-A boost in construction could would also increase business suppliers of raw materials including steel and aggregates used in concrete.
+A boost in construction could also help suppliers of raw materials including steel and aggregates used in concrete.

 But the potential for overall raw material price increases is a threat.
 Higher costs could cut into profits for construction companies and homebuilders.
 Steel tariffs could help shield U.S. producers from competition, but a jump in global prices as a result could negate that benefit, while also squeezing construction companies.